globewalldesk/revuu/README.md

 today, etc.).
 * Maybe eventually allow users to save archived items individually, and give them an easy way to browse and run them from within the app.
+* Create an "installation" or "first run" script, allowing the user to select default language and default text editor.
+* Write a proper help/FAQ file.
+Maybe show it to the user on first run.

 ## MVC refactoring notes